No-Bake Chocolate Pistachio Bars! Pistachio meets chocolate and sea salt in these decadent no-bake bars!

 Finally, we have the chocolate ganache on top.
 That is just the icing on the cake.
 Because you know, pistachio + chocolate + salt is one of the best combinations ever.

 The ganache requires just two ingredients: almond milk and dark chocolate.
 You heat the almond milk until hot and then pour it over the dark chocolate chips.
 Wait a minute before whisking to mix the milk with the melted chocolate.
 Spread on top of the pistachio layer and refrigerate.
 We are now ready to cut it into small squares!

 These little squares of goodness are the perfect treat to have with your coffee, tea, or just as a snack!

 Let me know in the comments if you try this recipe!

 - 2/3 cup raw pistachios shelled

-- 1 tablespoon maple syrup
+- 1 tbsp maple syrup

-- ¼ cup dark chocolate chips
+- 1/4 cup dark chocolate chips

-- 3 tablespoon almond milk
+- 3 tbsp almond milk